MissStrong/ICS34U_Quad_1_2020-2021/ICS3U/Days 14-16/Note 3 - [Optional] Colours and Shapes in Pygame.md

 For example, if we are referring to a specific pixel in an image, we would use this coordinate system instead of the Cartesian plane.

-The idea is that this is similar to how we would refer to cells in a table: The row number followed by colum number, with Row 0 Column 0 representing the cell in the top-left corner.
+The idea is that this is similar to how we would refer to cells in a table: The row number followed by column number, with Row 0 Column 0 representing the cell in the top-left corner.
 This is also similar to how we read in English: left to right, top to bottom.

 The coordinate (0, 0) is referred to as the **origin**.
-In computer science, **the origin always is at the top-left corner**.
+When programming, **the origin is always is at the top-left corner**.

 In math, the origin is at the center of the Cartesian plane.
 If we are only using the positive quadrant of the Cartesian plane, the origin is at the bottom-left corner.